 The number and scale of identity initiatives in India is increasing.
 In addition to state-level schemes for identity registers and identity cards, there are functional identity schemes for specific applications, the national e-passport program, biometrics for air travel, updating of the national census and the national population register.
-Most recently the Minister of Home Affairs has proposed the idea of a multipurpose identity card to integrate national identity applications.
+Most recently the Finance Ministry has allocated funds in the 2021 budget for the upcoming digital census.

-The Government of India is planning the 2021 Census using mobile apps to transition from a paper to a digital census.
+The Government of India is planning the upcoming Census using mobile apps to transition from a paper to a digital census.
+In February 2021, India’s Finance Minister allocated Rs 3,768 crore for the “first digital census in the history of India”.
 India’s last census was carried out in 2011 when the total population was estimated to be 1.21 billion; it is now greater than 1.3 billion.
-The Ministry of Home Affairs (MHA) is also planning to update the National Population Register (NPR), last updated in 2015.
-The completed NPR is expected to form the basis for a pan-India National Register of Citizens (NRC).
+The Ministry of Home Affairs (MHA) is also planning to update the National Population Register (NPR), last updated in 2015. .

 Aadhaar and NPR